CollinHeist/TitleCardMaker/docs/getting_started/creating_templates.md

 ## Instructions

-1. Navigate to the Template page by clicking `Templates` from the side navigation bar.
+1. Navigate to the Template page by clicking :fontawesome-solid-layer-group:
+`Templates` from the side navigation bar.

 2. Create a new Template by clicking the `Create a New Template` button.